ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/general-html-support.md

 }
 ```

-The GHS feature distinguishes several content types that it treats a bit differently:
+The general HTML support feature distinguishes several content types that it treats a bit differently:

-* Container elements (e.g. `<section>`, `<div>`),
+* Container elements (e.g. `<section>`, `<div>`).
-* inline elements (e.g. `<span>`, `<a>`),
+* Inline elements (e.g. `<span>`, `<a>`).
-* and object elements (e.g. `<iframe>`, `<video>`).
+* Object elements (e.g. `<iframe>`, `<video>`).

-Enabled elements will not be available "anywhere" in the content, as they still need to adhere to certain rules derived from the HTML schema and from common sense.
+The enabled elements will not just be available "anywhere" in the content, as they still need to adhere to certain rules derived from the HTML schema and from common sense.
 Also, the behavior of specific types of elements in the editing area will be different.
-For instance, the object elements will only be selectable as a whole, and the inline elements will work same as other formatting features supported by CKEditor 5 (e.g. bold, italic).
+For instance, the object elements will only be selectable as a whole, and the inline elements will work the same as other formatting features supported by CKEditor 5 (e.g. bold, italic) do.

 ## Extending specific editor features